-If the HRA is structured right, the funds paid to employees are not taxable to the employee (as confirmed in Private Letter Ruling 200708006) and the costs are deductible by the employer (as an ordinary and necessary business expense).
+In Private Letter Ruling 200708006, the IRS confirmed that if an HRA is structured properly, the funds paid to employees are not taxable to the employee, and the costs are deductible by the employer as an ordinary and necessary business expense.

-The HRA remains with the employer after the employee leaves the company, employees are not required to be covered by (or pay for) an insurance plan, and HRAs are open to employers of all sizes (in contrast to the small business requirement for HSAs).
-Moreover, HRA employer contributions are not mandatory and HRAs are not necessarily subject to some of the self-dealing and discrimination rules imposed on other tax-favorable arrangements.
+While HRAs share some similarities with Health Savings Accounts (“HSAs”), there are key differences.
+One of the main differences is that employees are not permitted to contribute to the HRA, and the HRA is solely funded by the employer.
+Another benefit of an HRA is that the account stays with the employer after an employee leaves the company.
+Employees are not required to be covered by (or pay for) an insurance plan, and HRAs are open to employers of all sizes.
+Additionally, HRA employer contributions are not mandatory, and HRAs are not necessarily subject to the same self-dealing and discrimination rules imposed on other tax-favorable arrangements.

-In addition to these benefits, HRAs, in theory, motivate employees to remain with the employer.
-HRAs may also motivate employees not to take excessive sick leave or vacation days, because employers can structure the HRA to contribute an additional amount to the HRA based on unused sick and vacation days.
+In addition to the tax benefits, HRAs can also motivate employees to stay with the employer.
+Employers can structure the HRA to contribute an additional amount based on unused sick and vacation days.
 HRAs can also result in substantial savings to the employer and employee as direct payments are often less expensive than insurance premium payments.